Bradley Slagh

 Bradley Jay Slagh is a Republican member of the Michigan House of Representatives.

 Biography

 Before being elected to the state legislature, Slagh worked in the finance industry.
 Slagh worked for both First Michigan Bank, and then for Byron Center State Bank.
 Slagh was elected to the Michigan Association of County Treasurers and served as the president in 2016.

+Slagh successfully ran for the 90th district in the Michigan House of Representatives in 2018.
+He was reelected in 2020.

+Following redistricting, Slagh ran in the 85th district in 2022, winning reelection.
+He was reelected in 2024.